I plot all the time–in work and real life.

 The plot thickened, or at least the pile of dirty clothes got bigger, as I wrestled with my character.

-Eventually I came to see that laundry, like the tide, is a continual non-negotiable, daily event.
+Eventually, I came to see that laundry, like the tide, is a continual, non-negotiable, daily event.
 I became disciplined about doing it.
-The clothes got cleaner, my heart improved and this subplot of my life moved to resolution.
+The clothes got cleaner, my heart improved, and this subplot of my life moved to a resolution.

-Moments of humor along the way lightened the load–for example, the ecstatic day we purchased our first washing machine confirmed I had reached adulthood.
-Embracing laundry provided a coming of age plot point.
+Moments of humor along the way lightened the load.
+The ecstatic day we purchased our first washing machine confirmed I had reached adulthood.
+Embracing laundry provided served as a coming-of-age plot point.

-We even had a deathbed scene recently when the Neptune’s motherboard failed for the fourth time.
+We even had a deathbed scene recently when the washer’s motherboard failed for the fourth time.

-My character arc in regards to laundry is winding down–the high point came when the children began to do their own laundry.
+My character arc regarding laundry is winding down.
+The highlight came when the children began doing their own laundry!

 I almost miss the constant hunt for stray socks and the trauma of clean uniforms not being ready.
 I don’t even have to worry about plotting when to do the wash–we’ve got plenty of hot water now.